cap-js-community/odata-v2-adapter/README.md

 The OData V2 adapter for CDS instantiates an Express router.
 The following options are available:

 - **plugin:** OData V2 adapter is instantiated as part of CDS plugin.
-Default is `false`.
+Default is `true`.
 - **build:** In case of plugin scenario, a build step is registered to prepare the OData V2 metadata.
-Default is `false`.
+Default is `true`.
 - **base:** Base path under which the service is reachable.
 Default is `''`.
 - **path:** Path under which the service is reachable.
 Default is `'odata/v2'`.
 Default path is `'v2'` for CDS <7 or `middlewares` deactivated.
 - **model:** CDS service model (path(s) or CSN).
 Default is `'all'`.